RadianeData/radianedata/README.md

 - [ ] Search users by ID
 - [ ] List all servers being tracked
 - [ ] Show users banner
+- [ ] Script to scrape old message instead of just looking for new one.

 ## 🎉 Acknowledgements